alt-magick/WAV-Editor/README.md

 data2wav.exe output.csv new.wav

-The csv file shows the value of the right and left channel of a WAV.
+The CSV file shows the value of the right and left channel of a WAV.

-As well as the exact time in the file for each binary sample:
+As well as the time in seconds for each binary sample:

 Time, Left_Channel, Right_Channel